MicrosoftDocs/azure-reference-other/studio-module-reference/r-language-modules.md

 - [Bioconductor](http://bioconductor.org/): A large repository of R packages in bioinformatics.

-- [Quick Start Guide for R](http://go.microsoft.com/fwlink/?LinkId=524954): A detailed walkthrough of a time series forecasting example, and tips about working with R in Machine Learning Studio.
+- [Quick Start Guide for R](http://go.microsoft.com/fwlink/?LinkId=524954): A detailed walkthrough of a time series forecasting example, and tips about working with R in Machine Learning Studio (classic).

 ## See also